Small Church Hostage Crisis

 4) And yes, there are times when things must "leave" the body.

 As a pastor, you should never allow nay-sayers to hold you hostage.
 Leading a church through change requires you to "lose" in order to "gain."
 Sometimes you must lose programs; and other times you must lose people.
 That's simply the nature of an organism; that is the rhythm of church growth.
-Your leadership team is counting on you to make tough decisions that will move the church forward...and your primary customers are counting on you to introduce them to Jesus, they just don't know it yet.
+Your leadership team is counting on you to make tough decisions that will move the church forward.
+But most importantly, the unchurched are counting on you to introduce them to Jesus, they just don't know it yet.